The Steep Financial & Emotional Toll Of Breaking-Up With Your Live-In Partner

 After the breakup, David began missing rent payments, and eventually their landlord threatened to evict them both — even though Ana no longer lived there.
 She worried that David had done this on purpose, given how an eviction could impact her financial standing and credit score, but it “turns out he’s just really shitty with money,” Ana says.

-Looking back, she says David had long displayed concerning financial behaviour.
-“He had no savings, and every time he would get paid, he would spend his first paycheque on weed and clothes and going out, and the second paycheque he would use to pay bills,” Ana explains.
+Looking back, she says David had long displayed concerning financial behavior.
+“He had no savings, and every time he would get paid, he would spend his first paycheck on weed and clothes and going out, and the second paycheck he would use to pay bills,” Ana explains.
 “I made less than him, but he would always end up asking me for money.”

 With any split, there are already numerous challenges, particularly for those who are low-income, and controlling or even abusive partners only further complicate the process of moving on.
 In fact, amid rising rental prices, there is a growing concern that many women are forced to stay in bad relationships because they have nowhere else to go.